MikhaUCT/furniture-store/README.md

 # Development Details
 - The website is built using [SvelteKit](https://kit.svelte.dev/), SCSS & Typescript.
 - All CSS, HTML & Typescript was hand written by me.
 I also hand made all SVGs.
 CSS frameworks are for the weak ;)
-- The Search bar does not work because there was way too little time to implement it.
-- I started to make the site responsive to different screen sizes, but ran out of time.
-Fortunately there were no marks allocated for this.
-- The checkout page is not to my standard.
-I ran out of time.
 ## Pages:
 - About
 - Cart